trothr/chicory/doc/platforms.md

 to describe a unique execution environment.

-Chicory uses `uname` to identify the host platform because it is included with all current major POSIX implementations.
+Chicory uses `uname` to identify the host platform because `uname` is included with all current major POSIX implementations.
 The OS name is usually taken as-is from `uname -s`.
 (One exception is true SCO for which `uname -s` is the hostname.)
 The hardware is often taken from `uname -m` but sometimes from `uname -p` and